-The Boy, who is introduced as a moviegoer and one well-acquainted with the principles of photography, affirms that cinema relies on the actor's ability "to forfeit of themselves."
+The Boy, who is introduced as a moviegoer and one well-acquainted with the principles of photography, affirms that cinema relies on the actors' ability "to forfeit of themselves" without being subjects to worry, anxiety or vulnerability.
 To test the validity of this assumption, the Boy finds "proof in his own experience of the instability of both things and people" (90).
-He looks at the hairbrush on the bureau and sees how it slides off the edge; he listens to the Victrola with fascination and plays "the record over and over..., as if to test the endurance of a duplicated event" (98).
-He discovers evidence in his father who goes away and returns bearded, deformed and skinny, in his uncle and in statues which are "one way of transforming and in some humans cases horses" (98).
 And he takes to studying himself in the mirror: